bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta Candidate is Out!.md

 See more [here](https://github.com/JetBrains/kotlin/releases/tag/build-1.0.0-beta-1038) .
 ## Collections

-The major change in this version is that we have cleaned up collections and other core APIs so that, for example, <code>size</code> is now a property, and <code>contains</code> is type-safe: it takes <code>E</code> instead of <code>Any?</code>.
+The major change in this version is that we have cleaned up collections and other core APIs so that, for example, `size` is now a property, and `contains` is type-safe: it takes `E` instead of `Any?`.
 This has been a major effort to make the library feel like Kotlin while keeping it compatible with Java.
 There’s quite some compiler magic behind it, but we are pleased with the result.
 Example:

 {% raw %}